Research Fellowship in Complementary & Integrative Healthcare

-UNC Postdoctoral Research Fellowship in Complementary and Integrative Medicine
+UNC Research Fellowship in Complementary and Integrative Healthcare (T-32)

-The UNC Research Fellowship Program in Integrative Medicine provides the following opportunities:
+The UNC Research Fellowship in Complementary and Integrative Healthcare provides the following opportunities:

-- A multidisciplinary research and clinical environment that brings together physicians, CIH practitioners, and basic, behavioral, social, and health-services researchers in a premier academic health professions environment
+- A multidisciplinary research and clinical environment that brings together physicians, nurses, complementary health practitioners, and behavioral, social, nutrition, and health-services researchers in a premier academic health professions environment.

-- Formal coursework in epidemiology, statistics, and other quantitative as well as qualitative research methods, with an option for a Master’s in Public Health or Master of Clinical Research degree
+- Formal coursework in epidemiology, statistics, and other quantitative and qualitative research methods, with an option for a master’s in public health or a master’s in clinical research degree.

-- Application of research methodology through hands-on involvement in one or more CIH research projects with faculty mentoring
+- Application of research methodology via hands-on involvement in faculty-mentored research projects.

-- Formal coursework and seminars in a wide variety of CIH philosophies, proposed mechanisms of action and techniques used in health care
+- Formal coursework and seminars in various CIH philosophies, proposed mechanisms of action, and techniques used in health care.

-Applications are currently being accepted for the 2021-2022 fiscal years.
-Application materials include:
+Applications are currently being accepted for the 2024-2025 fiscal years.